Gideon Blackburn

 Gideon Blackburn (August 27, 1772 – August 23, 1838) was an American Presbyterian clergyman, evangelist, educator and missionary to Cherokee and Creek nations, and college president.
 He raised funds for new colleges and founded numerous congregations and churches in areas of new western settlement in Tennessee and Kentucky.

 Early life and education

 Blackburn was born in Augusta County, Virginia, of Scots-Irish descent.
-After being orphaned at the age of eleven, he moved to eastern Tennessee in 1787 to live with relatives.
+His grandfather, William Blackburn, was born in Ballymena, Ulster in 1702, and emigrated to Yorktown with the rest of his clan in 1719.
+Settling first in Spotsylvania County, Virginia, Blackburn's father eventually settled in the Shenandoah Valley in the 1750s.
+After being orphaned at the age of eleven, Blackburn moved to eastern Tennessee in 1787 to live with relatives.
 He worked at a sawmill and as a surveyor to obtain an education.
 As a youth he studied at Martin Academy in Washington County, Tennessee.
 In 1792 he received his preacher's license and two years later was ordained by the Abingdon Presbytery of Virginia.